Horse-Lips/Localisation_in_Trees/README.md

 - lDict - A python dictionary with:
   - A key for each level in the tree, e.g. level 0 containing just the root of the tree
   - An entry of an ordered list of nodes on that level of the tree

+#### Target Set
+The target set is the set of possible target locations known to the probing player.
+This is determined by probing the root initially and obtaining the distance d, and therefore knowing that the target could occupy any node on level d of the tree.
+This allows the target to be tracked while moving throughout the tree as after moving the target could occupy any node on this level, or the parents or children of nodes on this level.
+This allows the target set to be split into three distinct sets, one for each level of the tree that the target may occupy.

 ### Graph Generation - graphGenerator.py
 Usage: python graphGenerator.py n